ashiqfury/todo-app-FEM/README.md

 ✴️ Drag and drop to reorder items on the list <br />
 ✴️ Your data will stored into local storage <br />
 ✴️ And also your data will retrived from local storage, so that no data will lost. <br />
+✴️ Themes will also store in local storage.

 <hr />